Access main content

 Icebreaker activities to get to know each other

-Chinese Portrait is a fun and original way to get to know each other at the beginning of the school year.
+The Chinese portrait is a fun and original game for getting to know each other at the beginning of the school year.
 The principle is simple: each participant must answer a series of questions by identifying themselves with an animal, a color, an object, etc. For example: "If I were an animal, I would be... because...".

-However, beyond its playful aspect, this game has a real educational interest.
-It allows students to reflect on themselves and to express themselves in a visual and creative way.
-It is also an opportunity for them to discover their classmates from a different angle, beyond appearances.
+However, beyond its playful aspect, this game offers genuine educational value.
+It allows students to reflect on themselves and express themselves in a visual and creative way.
+It also gives them the opportunity to discover their classmates from a different perspective, beyond appearances.

-Speed meetings are a great way for high school students to get to know each other quickly at the beginning of the year.
-Here are some activities to suggest during these quick exchanges:
+Speed dating is an excellent way for high school students to get to know each other quickly at the beginning of the year.
+Here are some activities to suggest during these express exchanges:

-• Questions and answers: Each pair has two minutes to ask each other as many questions as possible (about their studies, hobbies, projects, etc.) before switching partners.
+• Questions and answers: Each pair has 2 minutes to ask each other as many questions as possible (studies, hobbies, projects, etc.) before switching partners.
 A good way to break the ice.

-• Find someone who...: A list of experiences is given (visited a foreign country, plays an instrument, etc.).
-The goal is to exchange ideas to find someone who matches each suggestion.
+• Find someone who...: a list of experiences is given (visited a foreign country, plays an instrument...).
+The goal is to exchange information to find someone who matches each suggestion.

-• Duo Challenges: Pairs must complete a small challenge (take an original photo, find three things in common, etc.) before the time runs out.
-A great way to build rapport!
+• Duo challenges: pairs must complete a small challenge (take an original photo, find 3 things they have in common, etc.) before the time runs out.
+A great way to build teamwork!

 The creative presentation sheet

-Invite each student to create a collage that represents them, using photos, magazine cutouts, small objects, etc. They can add a few keywords that define them.
-Encourage them to be creative in their arrangement.
+Ask each student to create a collage that represents them, using photos, images cut from magazines, small objects, etc. They can add a few keywords that define them.
+Encourage them to be creative with the layout.

-Invite each student to create their own profile in the form of a comic strip of a few panels, with an avatar representing them.
-They can share their passions, their journey, and their dreams in an original and graphic way.
+Invite each student to create their own profile in the form of a short comic strip, with an avatar representing them.
+They can use it to tell their passions, their journey, their dreams, in an original and graphic way.

-Have each student create a self-portrait using a variety of artistic techniques: painting, collage, felt-tip pens, colored pencils, etc. Ask them to incorporate elements (colors, patterns, objects) into the background that reflect their personality.
+Have each student create a self-portrait using various artistic techniques: painting, collage, felt-tip pens, colored pencils...
+Suggest that they incorporate elements (colors, patterns, objects) into the background that reflect their personality.

-Ask each student to imagine a logo or crest that would represent them, incorporating their initials, favorite colors, and symbols of their interests and personality traits.
+Ask each student to imagine a logo or emblem that could represent them, incorporating their initials, favorite colors, and symbols of their interests and personality traits.
 Encourage a touch of humor!

-Encourage each student to present their "profile" in the form of a cloud of words that represent them, with their first name in large letters in the center and all around the main keywords that define them: qualities, passions, dreams, etc.
+Encourage each student to present their "profile" in the form of a word cloud that represents them, with their first name in large letters in the center and all around it the main keywords that define them: qualities, passions, dreams...

-For a fun and unifying start to the school year, there's nothing like a big orienteering race throughout the school!
-Divide the students into teams of different levels to encourage mutual support and discovery:
+For a fun and unifying start to the school year, nothing beats a big orienteering race across the entire school!
+Divide the students into mixed-level teams to encourage teamwork and mutual discovery:

-1. The 2nde students will thus be introduced to the topography of the high school in a fun way, guided by their elders.
+1. The 10th graders will thus be introduced to the topography of the high school in a fun way, guided by their elders.

-2. The 1st and final year students will review their benchmarks in an unusual way while creating links with the new arrivals.
+2. The 1st and final year students will revise their reference points in an unusual way while creating links with the new arrivals.

 Each team, equipped with a map and a questionnaire, will have to solve a series of puzzles leading them from one strategic point to another: